Rye-Catcher/physics_stastics_ExcelTool/README.md

 ### Introduction

-Simplify the steps in fill in Excel of physics lab
+Simplify the **uncertainty propagation** in Excel of physics lab report

 ### Tutorial